maroueneboubakri/lscan/README.md

 If you want to use lscan, you have to install [pyelftools](https://github.com/eliben/pyelftools) and [pefile](https://github.com/erocarrera/pefile) first.

-After pyelftools is installed, lscan can be used as a standalone tool
+After pyelftools and pefile are installed, lscan can be used as a standalone tool

 > $python lscan.py  [-h] [-f BINFILE] [-s SIGFILE] [-S SIGDIR] [-v]